docker-library/official-images/README.md

 If you're curious about how these are built, head over to https://doi-janky.infosiftr.net/job/multiarch/ to see the build scaffolding for these other architectures.

+See the [multi-arch section](#multiple-architectures) below for recommendations in adding more architectures to an official image.

 ## Contributing to the standard library

 Thank you for your interest in the Docker official images project!
 We strive to make these instructions as simple and straightforward as possible, but if you find yourself lost, don't hesitate to seek us out on Freenode IRC in channel `#docker-library` or by creating a GitHub issue here.